What is marriage in Nigeria?

 There is usually no age requirement in customary marriage in Nigeria.
 However, though it occurs in some places, minority marriage is not very common in Nigeria.

 Couples aged 21 years or older can marry without parent’s consent under statutory law.
-Someone under the age of 21 years could get married under statutory law.
-Such person must obtain parent’s consent first.
+Someone under the age of 21 years could get married under statutory law but such person must obtain parent’s consent first.
 The consent could be obtained from the father or mother depending on particular circumstances under the Marriage Act.

 Dowry is very important in traditional marriage.
 A dowry is usually a form of money or other types of property that is given to the parents of the bride.